As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 Dollars slow to trickle down

-While Montgomery County and other jurisdictions with populations larger than 500,000 got their Cares funding directly from Washington in April, smaller counties and cities had to rely on state governments for their allocations.
+While Montgomery County and other jurisdictions with populations larger than 500,000 got their Cares Act funding directly from Washington in April, smaller counties and cities had to rely on state governments for their allocations.

 For months, governors sparred with their legislatures over how to divide up the funds.
-State officials disagreed with their local counterparts, and lawmakers at all levels found themselves divided.
+State officials disagreed with their local counterparts, and lawmakers at all levels found themselves at odds.
 Some confusion stemmed from the Treasury Department’s recommendation that states “should” give 45 percent of their funds to local governments.

 By July, only one-third of all cities and counties had received any funding, said Elizabeth Kellar, director of public policy at the International City/County Management Association.